Tip 2 - how to choose the right lens

 While zoom lenses clearly lose advantage to prime lenses in terms of size and weight, but they can zoom.

-If you often photograph moving subjects, such as toddlers, young children, pets or wild animals, zoom lenses allow you to adjust your composition much faster than prime lenses.
+If you often photograph moving subjects, such as toddlers, energetic kids, pets or wild animals, zoom lenses allow you to adjust your composition much faster than prime lenses.

 If you photograph landscape, zoom lenses also help you adjust your composition more easily.
 When you are on top of a mountain or in a wide nature scene, using a prime lens to move forward and backward will not change your composition too much.
 In fact, sometimes you don’t have much space to move around, for example on a cliff or in front of a waterfall.